INSTALLATION GUIDE

 Elec-Mate's cable sizing calculator handles cooker circuits, hob circuits, and kitchen radials.

-A4:2026 — Arc Fault Detection Devices (AFDDs)
+Regulation 421.1.7 — Arc Fault Detection Devices (AFDDs)

-AFDD mandatory (shall)
+AFDD mandatory ("shall be provided")

 • Houses in multiple occupation (HMOs)